Secret Ingredient Italian Meatballs

 My family always pan-fried their meatballs.
 But when testing this recipe for the blog, we tested the meatballs with both a pan-fried and baking method – and the results surprised us!

-We found baking them was the superior method, as it yielded a much more tender meatball and didn’t have a hard crust like the pan-fried ones.
-Plus it took less work, which we aren’t complaining about!
+Baking them was the superior method, as it yielded a much more tender meatball and didn’t have a hard crust like the pan-fried ones.
+Plus, it took less work, which we aren’t complaining about!

 Pan-frying is still a great method, but if you’re not careful, you can overcook them and the crust from the pan can take away from the tenderness of the meatball itself.
 So we recommend baking the meatballs to achieve a perfectly cooked meatball!